 In fact, when I discovered the potential of comments, I began to take it seriously and generated $25,000 with 249 comments on other blogs.

-Within a short while, I saw 3,973 visitors and six leads from the 249 comments I left at other blogs.
+Within a short while, I saw 3,973 visitors and six leads from the 249 comments I left on other blogs.
 I left those comments on industry blogs, which produce the best results for me.

 I’m not alone.
 Marcus Sheridan, founder of The Sales Lion, spends 5 – 6 hours a week reading and writing comments on other blogs.

-If you don’t take time to review comments and respond, how on earth are you going to establish and maintain a strong bond between you and customers?
+If you don’t take time to review comments and respond, how on earth are you going to establish and maintain a strong bond between you and your customers?

 Brian Dean, the founder of Backlinko, typically receives over 150 unique and valuable comments from his blog readers on each post.
 He replies to virtually all of them:

 4).
-Use storytelling on your “about” page: One of the most important pages in every blog is the “about” page.
-That is where you share your big-picture vision and backstory.
+Use storytelling on your “About” page: One of the most important pages in every blog is the “About” page.
+That is where you share your big-picture vision and back story.

-If you want to convert visitors who stumble on or visit this page from search engines, social media, or direct referrals, your best bet is to use storytelling.
+If you want to convert visitors who stumble on or visit this page from search engines, social media or direct referrals, your best bet is to use storytelling.

 Remember that the human brain is wired to remember and be moved by memorable stories.
-So use them wisely to connect with your customers and funnel them to your offline business.
+So, use them wisely to connect with your customers and funnel them to your offline business.

 Rohit Bhargava, CEO & founder of Influential Marketing Group, shared why he’s been invited to speak at events and speak to audiences as large as 2,000 people.